 TPD vs Income Protection: Which One Should You Choose

-Choosing the right type of insurance could help you and your family continue the lifestyle you’ve grown accustomed to.
+Having both TPD or income protection might provide more comprehensive coverage to help you and your family continue the lifestyle you’ve grown accustomed to.

 |Generally cheaper than income protection.||Typically, more expensive than TPD because it covers more incidents.|

 |Premiums are not tax deductible.
 Lump sum benefit is generally tax-free.||Premiums are tax deductible.
 The monthly benefit is usually taxed because it's seen as part of your regular income.|

 TPD cover options

-Income protection insurance types
+Income protection types

 Can you claim TPD and income protection at the same time?